Multi-Index Sequential Monte Carlo Methods for partially observed Stochastic Partial Differential Equations: Abstract

 \section{Abstract}

-In this paper we consider sequential joint state and static parameter estimation given discrete time observations associated to a partially observed stochastic partial differential equation (SPDE).
+{In this paper we consider sequential joint state and static parameter estimation given discrete time observations associated to a partially observed stochastic partial differential equation.
 It is assumed that one can only estimate the hidden state using a discretization of the model.
 In this context, it is known that the multi-index Monte Carlo (MIMC) method of \cite{mimc} can be used to improve over direct Monte Carlo from the most precise discretizaton.
-However, in the context of interest, it cannot be directly applied, but rather must be used within another advanced method such as sequential Monte Carlo (SMC).
-We show how one can use the MIMC method by renormalizing the MI identity and approximating the resulting identity using the SMC$^{2}$ method of \cite{chopin2}.
-We prove that our approach can reduce the cost to obtain a given mean square error (MSE), relative to just using SMC$^{2}$ on the most precise discretization.
-We demonstrate this with some numerical examples. \\ \textbf{Key Words}: Stochastic Partial Differential Equations; Multi-Index Monte Carlo, Sequential Monte Carlo
+However, in the context of interest, it cannot be directly applied, but rather must be used within another method such as sequential Monte Carlo (SMC).
+We show how one can use the MIMC method by renormalizing the standard identity and approximating the resulting identity using the SMC$^{2}$ method of \cite{chopin2}, {which is an exact method that can be used in this context}.
+We prove that our approach can reduce the cost to obtain a given mean square error, relative to just using SMC$^{2}$ on the most precise discretization.
+We demonstrate this with some numerical examples.} \keywords{Stochastic Partial Differential Equations; Multi-Index Monte Carlo, Sequential Monte Carlo}